Key takeaways:

 How does it compare to ServiceTitan?

-However, it has fewer marketing capabilities and analytics capabilities than ServiceTitan, so it has less wiggle room for teams with more robust needs.
+However, it has fewer marketing capabilities and analytics capabilities than ServiceTitan.
+This means it has less wiggle room for teams with more robust needs.

 6. FieldPulse

-FieldPulse is field service management software for small to medium home service businesses in industries like property management, fire and security, electrical, plumbing, commercial equipment, and glass repair.
+FieldPulse is field service management software for small to medium home service businesses.
+It’s designed for industries like property management, fire and security, electrical, plumbing, commercial equipment, and glass repair.

 How much does it cost?